 If you live in a colder climate and want to enjoy your Calendula flowers for a longer time throughout the season, it’s worth the extra effort to start your flowers indoors, especially the first time.

-I have Calendula growing all over the property and self-seeding now but every couple of years, I will still start a batch indoors – to introduce new colours in a certain area of the garden (they’re not always yellow or orange, you know), to start growing calendula in a new area, or just for the fun of it.
+I have Calendula growing all over the property and self-seeding now but every couple of years, I will still start a batch indoors – to introduce new colors in a certain area of the garden (they’re not always yellow or orange, you know), to start growing calendula in a new area, or just for the fun of it.

 Starting Calendula seeds indoors